DNS Debt Settlement

 We are not attorneys and cannot provide legal advice or prevent you from being sued.
 However, we are able to work with you in making an informed decision as to what response (if any) is appropriate to a legal challenge from one of your Creditors or Collectors.
-If you are sued, our goal remains the same - to settle with that Creditor / Collector in a timely fashion.
+If you are sued, our goal remains the same, namely to settle with that Creditor or Collector in a timely fashion.

 Where is my settlement money being held?

-Your funds are held in an FDIC insured account opened at 1st United Bank.
-All payments are deposited into this individual account until enough funds have been reached for a settlement offer.
-1st United Bank charges a monthly maintenance fee of only $10.00.
-No money is deducted from this account without your express authorization.
+Your funds are held in an FDIC insured bank account.
+All payments are deposited into your individual account until enough funds have been reached for us to make a settlement offer.
+We recommend 1st United Bank which charges a monthly maintenance fee of only $10.00.
+No money is deducted from this account without your authorization.

 Can I increase or decrease my contribution amounts?